ParaffinIoT/paraffiniot.github.io/README.md

 ## Tutorial

-You can find a step-by-step <a href="https://github.com/ParaffinIoT/paraffin/wiki/Tutorial">tutorial</a> in wiki page .
+You can find a step by step <a href="https://github.com/ParaffinIoT/paraffin/wiki/Tutorial">tutorial</a> in wiki page .

 ### Development

-Paraffin is composed of different microservices.
+Paraffin is composed by different microservices.
-Each of them have their own installation guidelines to follow.
+Follow the installation guidelines for each of them.

 | Microservice  | Description |
 | ------------- | ------------- |